pycontribs/pyrax/docs/pyrax_doc.md

 ## Set up Authentication
+You will need to submit your username and password in order to authenticate.
+If you are using the Rackspace Public Cloud, that would be your account username and API key.
+If you are using another OpenStack cloud, you will also need to include your tenant ID, which you should be able to get from your provider.

-You will need to submit your Rackspace Cloud username and API key in order to authenticate.
-You can do this in any one of three ways: explicitly pass them to pyrax, create a file containing those credentials and pass that file path to pyrax, or add them to your operating system's keychain.
-The credential file is a standard configuration file, with the format:
+You can authenticate in any one of three ways:

+* explicitly pass your credentials to pyrax
+* create a file containing those credentials and pass that file path to pyrax
+* add them to your operating system's keychain

+The credential file is a standard configuration file, with the following format:

+    [keystone]
+    username = myusername
+    password = top_secret
+    tenant_id = 01234567890abcdef

+For the Rackspace Public Cloud, the credential file should look like this:

     [rackspace_cloud]
     username = myusername
     api_key = 01234567890abcdef

-To use the keychain method, you will need to add your API key to your operating system's keychain in the `pyrax` namespace.
-As of version 1.2.4, pyrax will install the Python module [`keyring`](http://pypi.python.org/pypi/keyring), which provides ready access to this feature.
+To use the keychain method, you will need to add your password or API key to your operating system's keychain in the `pyrax` namespace.
+Doing a `pip install pyrax` will install the Python module [`keyring`](http://pypi.python.org/pypi/keyring), which provides ready access to this feature.
 To configure your keychain credentials, run the following in Python:

+    import keyring
-    pyrax.keyring.set_password("pyrax", "myusername",
+    keyring.set_password("pyrax", "myusername",
-            "01234567890abcdef")
+            "my_password")

-To authenticate, run the following code using one of the following: `set_credentials()`, `set_credential_file()`, or `keyring_auth()`.
-Which method you choose depends on your preference for passing credentials.
+To authenticate, run the following code using one of these authentication methods; which method you choose depends on your preference for passing credentials.

     import pyrax